MartinDM/martindm.uk/src/posts/2025-01-03-not-the-expert.md

 That's just as well!
 I know as well as anyone that I’m not the fastest or cleverest developer.
 But I can ask the right questions, challenge in constructive ways that (I hope) prompt reflection, and spot repeating patterns that slow teams down them in delivering great outcomes for users.

-For me, as the new Snior ina team, I can still find identity and credibility in demonstrating, a mindset of ownership and true product-thinking among developers...
+For me, as the new Senior in a team, I can still find identity and credibility in demonstrating a mindset of ownership and true product-thinking among developers...

 Coaching colleagues toward becoming true Product-minded Engineers where we can experiment, try new things, and improve the our ways of working and developer-happiness.